Gypsonictops: Taxonomy

 The genus Gypsonictops was first classified within the family Leptictidae, by Simpson, along with all Leptictida of North America.
-This classification was maintained until 1967, year in which Leigh Van Valen created the family Gypsonictopidae for this genus especially.
+This classification was maintained until 1967, when Leigh Van Valen created the family Gypsonictopidae for the genus.
 In 1997, Malcolm C. McKenna and Susan K. Bell suggested the possibility that this family contained up to seven different genera, but documents published since then have shown a high degree of skepticism about the proposal.
+An additional genus within the family, Sikuomys, was named in 2023.